na-na-hi/renget/archive/6wfys.md

 Sprint Tweaks - to taste. sets sprint to hold rather than toggle, and adds BOTW style horse rape.
 Better Jumping - sprint jump, double jump, etc. [sound patch](https://www.nexusmods.com/skyrimspecialedition/mods/44041) needed if using with CGO.
 Wade in Water Redone - finally has animations thanks to EVG Conditional Idles.
 S.M.C. - Skyrim Motion Control - This one is super cool.
-Dynamic acceleration, deceleration, slope speed adjustments etc.
+Dynamic acceleration, deceleration, slope speed adjustments etc. Make sure to get the newest version and the MCM.
-*note: This has been completely reworked and Skyrim Souls RE compatibility works now.
-If updating, just remember to delete your old configs.*

 ###Miscellaneous
 Rumble - super cool mod that hooks into game events to provide controller feedback.
 Check .ini - rain and footsteps are way overtuned OOTB (for my gamepads at least).